 - Be wary of sellers asking for a deposit at this stage.
 If you do choose to put a deposit down, make sure you get a receipt stamped with the date and time.

 - Before making an offer, make sure you know your limits when negotiating.
 What are you willing to pay?

 - Do your research and know the value of the car before making a deal.
-Visit Redbook.com.au for detailed vehicle information including price guides and valuations
+Visit Redbook for detailed vehicle information including price guides and valuations.

 - Find out the legal status of the car before making an offer.
-Buying a CarFacts Report will give you peace-of-mind as you can quickly determine if the car has ever been recorded as stolen or written off, has any finance owing on it, or is suspected as having its odometer rolled back.
+Purchasing a Carsales Facts+ History Report will give you peace-of-mind as you can quickly determine if the car has ever been recorded as stolen, written off, has any finance owing on it, or is suspected as having its odometer rolled back.

 Step 5: Paying the seller

 - Use a method of payment that provides you with proof of purchase like a receipt or email confirmation directly from the provider.

 - Ask for a signed receipt with the date and time to confirm payment.

 - Check our security updates regularly for important information.